JCT: A few years ago, I sent a mailer to socreds

 Credit was the precursor to the LETS movement.

-Social Credit is going to linked in at the roots of LETS by the
+Social Credit is going to linked in at the

 mere fact it's major financial backer was a former Social Credit